-Honolulu is the state capital of Hawaii and the state's most populous city.
-Honolulu is located on the island of Oahu and is a major gateway both to Hawaii and the United States, as well as a major tourist destination.
+Honolulu is located on the island of Oahu and is a significant gateway both to Hawaii and the United States, as well as a major tourist destination.
 Honolulu is the westernmost and southernmost major U.S. city.

 Honolulu is a major hub for military defense, international business, and travel.
 It is also the only Hawaiian city with a population greater than 50,000.
 At the last census in 2010, Honolulu's population was 390,700, which is believed to have grown to 402,500.
 This makes Honolulu the 46th most populous city in the United States, with a metropolitan area boasting a population of 955,000.

-Honolulu was first inhabited by original Plynesian migrants, who lived in the area as far back as the 11th century.
-When Kamahameha I conquered O'ahu, the royal court was moved from Hawai'i to the island of Waikiki in 1804, and was moved again in 1809 to what is now Honululu.
+Honolulu was first inhabited by original Polynesian migrants, who lived in the area as far back as the 11th century.
+When Kamehameha I conquered Oahu, the royal court was moved from Hawaii to the island of Waikiki in 1804 and was moved again in 1809 to what is now Honolulu.
 The capital was moved again just three years later to Kailua-Kona.

-Kamahameha III moved the capital of the Hawaiian Kingdom again in 1845 from Lahaina to Honolulu.
-The area was eventually transformed into a modern capital, and it became the commerce center for all of the islands.
+Kamehameha III moved the capital of the Hawaiian Kingdom again in 1845 from Lahaina to Honolulu.
+The area transformed into a modern metropolis, and it became the commerce center for all of the islands.

 Through the end of the 19th century and the early part of the 20th century, Honolulu had a turbulent history, including the overthrowing of the Hawaiian monarchy in 1893 and annexation by the U.S. in 1898.
 In 1941, the Pearl Harbor, near Honolulu, was attacked by the Japanese, which gained the city historical recognition.
 Despite this, Honolulu remains the largest city of Hawaii and the main airport and seaport.